 Upon the successful completion of the program students will:

-- Describe types of work and workplace environments available and techniques needed to succeed within professional career fields.
+- Describe the major types of workplace environments available within industrial

-- Identify, collect data and complete preventative and reactive maintenance procedures on various types of machinery.
+- Complete preventative maintenance procedures on various types of machinery.

 - Salary information from EMSI Analyst Database